122: Labour's Freebies and The End of the Peers Show

 I mean, it wouldn't necessarily be the worst thing in the world anyway, because the average age in the House of Lords is about 70.

-So, but that would also allow a kind of natural wastage makes it sound like they're being taken outside and shot, but you know what I mean?
+But that would also allow a kind of natural wastage means it sounds like they're being taken outside and shot, but you know what I mean?

 It would allow not to kind of vastly outlive the complexion of the government that appointed them, right?